1986 British League season: Summary

 Oxford Cheetahs won the league for the second consecutive year and the treble by sharing both the Speedway Star Knockout Cup and League Cup with Cradley Heath Heathens.
 Despite the easy manner of their 1985 league success Oxford made critical changes which ensured domination for a second consecutive season.
 They were forced to make changes due to the averages points limit that applied to all teams.
 Hans Nielsen and Simon Wigg were retained, as were Andy Grahame and Marvyn Cox but Jens Ramussen was replaced with Per Sorensen and Nigel De'ath was brought in as full time reserve.
 Both Sorensen and De'ath maintained good form throughout the season and combined with the heavy scores of the heat leaders the team were able to win the league again.
 Cradley returned to form and provided Oxford with their main challenge, the rivalry between the Nielsen of Oxford and Erik Gundersen of Cradley was memorable.
 Nielsen also replaced Gundersen as the world champion by the end of the season and the pair were World Pairs and World Cup winners.

-One of the Danish pairs main rivals was Englishman Kenny Carter, regarded as a potential world champion and who at the age of just 21 nearly won the 1982 world title.
-He was riding for Bradford Dukes and ten matches into the season, on the morning of 21 May the speedway world was subject to another shock.
-Following on from the Billy Sanders tragedy the season before Carter shot his wife dead and then killed himself.
+After being unable to afford the rent for The Shay stadium, Halifax relocated to Odsal Stadium and rebranded as the Bradford Dukes.
+They were to be led by Yorkshireman and England's leading rider Kenny Carter, but tragedy unfolded on 21 May when Carter shot dead his wife and then took his own life.
+It would take several years for the club to find stability.